relaxdiego/python-based-operator/README.md

 to make changes to the python code, make those changes, save them, then kill and rerun `prometheus-operator`

+NOTE: Since the operator is running with the admin role in this case, any RBAC
+      changes you make will have no effect.
+So for debugging RBAC-related issues use `make operator` instead.

-To clean up, use the same `make clean` command.
+To clean up, use the same uninstallation steps above.
 Enjoy!

 #### Force Re-Install Depedencies and Uninstall the Operator